Online Multi-Contact Receding Horizon Planning via Value Function Approximation: Simulation Studies

 To highlight computation benefit of our proposed \gls{rhp} frameworks, we consider an online setting, where we impose computation time limit in each cycle.
 To give more detail, we denote a cycle achieves online computation, if the \gls{to} converges within the time budget---the duration of the motion to be executed (\gls{eh}) in the current cycle.
 In the case of the \gls{to} fail to converge within the time budget, we still leave the \gls{to} to compute until convergence, unless there is no solutions found (fail to converge).

 We test all the \gls{rhp} frameworks on the terrains that are unseen during the training of the locally-guided \gls{rhp}, and we refer to the trial on each terrain as an episode.
 To validate the dynamic feasibility of the planned trajectories, we track them by using a whole-body inverse dynamics controller~\cite{del2016robustness} in simulation.
+More specifically, in our simulation, we employ the inverse dynamics controller to verify the existence of feasible contact forces and joint torques required for executing the planned motions.
+This verification is conducted within a forward integration loop implemented based on Pinocchio~\cite{carpentier2019pinocchio}.